drbean/edit/tsailin/pasteur_perspective.md

 1996; Raisch and Birkinshaw, 2008).
 In a re-conceptualization of Pasteur's quadrant and organizational ambidexterity that extends analysis of these ambidextrous structures and contexts, this paper argues Pasteurian Orientation
-(PO) includes two sub-orientations: a knowledge creation orientation (KCO) and a knowledge utilization orientation (KUO), creating a two-dimensional plane on which the major activities which distinguish a entrepreneurial university can be mapped.
+(PO) includes two sub-orientations: a knowledge creation orientation (KCO) and a knowledge utilization orientation (KUO), creating a two-dimensional surface on which the major activities which distinguish a entrepreneurial university can be mapped.
 Moreover, we posit the effect of the two orientations is multiplicative and that PO is equivalent to the knowledge creation orientation multiplied by the